 - If you sleep in and miss your flight: You should still talk to the airline and see if they can get you on the next available option.
 Tears may help in this case.

 Arriving in Venice

-Benvenuto in Italia!
-Your Tour Director will communicate through the EF Ultimate Break app, WhatsApp, or email about where to meet them at the Venice airport.
+Your Tour Director will communicate through the EF Ultimate Break app, WhatsApp, or email about where to meet them at the airport.
 This is an important reason to make sure you have the EF Ultimate Break app!